aschearer/image-powertools/ReadMe.md

 How to Run
 ---
 As the name suggests the project contains a set of tools to help manage your images.
-To get started download the latest executable here: [Power Tools Command][two].
+To get started download the latest executable here: [Image Power Tools][2].
 In PowerShell or Command navigate to the exe and run:

     image-powertools
     Image Power Tools: Increase your efficiency when working with images.